 Yes, I'm sure a depraved bisexual bad guy will do wonders for their self esteem.

 There's been homophobia behind the scenes toward Jordan and his (on and off-screen) boyfriend, as well.
 The wife of a TNA or Spike TV executive was outraged when they *gasp* kissed in the hotel bar.
 When they were told to stop, Jordan's boyfriend started dancing.
-Being a gay man, he was percieved to be dancing in a some sort of lewd gay manner, so Ric Flair " breaking the guy down to tears.
+Being a gay man, he was percieved to be dancing in a some sort of lewd gay manner, so Ric Flair "got so upset while watching the male companion dance at the bar that he confronted the man and cut a promo on him," breaking the guy down to tears.

 But Ric Flair was ACTUALLY a hero, you see!
 The Jesse Helms supporter actually saved him from being beat up by a gang of homophobes (it was unclear if the people referred to in reports were wrestlers or random bar patrons) and getting fired.
 Don't gay kiss or gay dance around TNA higher ups.
 It's an offense that could lead to termination.